The Bulletin of the British Ornithologists’ Club

 The Bulletin is an internationally respected journal notable for its very high standard of scientific ornithology.
 It contains at least 256 pages annually, published in four quarterly issues with an Index.
 The Present (2004) Editor is Guy Kirwan.
 It caters for papers ranging from short notes to full papers by authors from many countries on systematics and taxonomy, and all the most important topics in the field of ornithology.
 It contains addenda and corrigenda to standard works.
 The Bulletin is almost certainly the journal in which most new forms are described and named.

-Up to the end of 2016 hard copies of the Bulletin were sent to all members.
-However, from 2017 the Bulletin will become a open access online-only publication
+Up to the end of 2016 hard copies were sent to all members.
+However, from 2017 the Bulletin became an open access online-only publication available for viewing and download at BioOne (click on the button in the right sidebar).

 “…there is a real need for a journal publishing short papers on questions of taxonomy at the subspecies and species level, on significant range extensions, on aspects of the history of taxonomy, and similar subjects.
 The Bulletin is filling this important niche quite admirably ……” Ernst Mayr, 1992